avengerandy/Text2Focus/README.md

 Whether converting the coordinates from the resized image back to the original size, or transforming the original size's ratio to fit the resized version, `CoordinateTransformer` ensures that the system can work efficiently with different image sizes while maintaining accurate positioning.

+* `DividedParetoFront`

-* `DividedParetoFront` utilizes a divide-and-conquer strategy to manage the large number of solutions that may arise in the multi-objective optimization process.
+This class utilizes a divide-and-conquer strategy to manage the large number of solutions that may arise in the multi-objective optimization process.

 ```mermaid
 classDiagram